emmanueljs1/HaXtal/README.md

 - QuickCheck <br>
 - HUnit

-This was a final project for CIS 552 at the University of Pennsylvania
+This was a final project for CIS 552 at the University of Pennsylvania: http://cis.upenn.edu/~cis552/

-http://cis.upenn.edu/~cis552/